Mediation Services can be used by the parties to discuss out of court resolution of their dispute.

 To transcribe the judgment to Circuit Court, you will need to submit $18 to the Justice Court ($9 to move from the small claims to the civil docket, plus $9 for the transcript) and another $16 to Circuit Court for filing.
 The Justice Court will forward the $16 along with the prepared transcription.

 The court cannot give legal advice.
 Legal advice includes helping you choose words to describe your claim, or tell you how much money you should ask for.
 If you want legal advice, you can contact a lawyer, look up the law at the county library, or use a computer.
 The Oregon State Bar has a web page which gives some directions for legal advice: Oregon State Bar.
 Legal Aid Information.
 Legal Aid's phone number is 1-888-245-4091.

-Small Claims Court brochure (Oregon State Bar)
+Small Claims Court video (Oregon State Bar)

 Top of Page